BioData-Club/ghpages-rtd/docs/index.md

 Some of the content in this workshop was inspired by [Stacy Konkiel’s]( https://stacykonkiel.org/) work and instruction, most specifically her open access book the [30 Day Impact Challenge]( http://blog.impactstory.org/research-impact-challenge-ebook/).

-The gif that appears in Lesson 4 was sourced from [Giphy]( https://giphy.com/) and created by [Anchor Point](https://www.anchorpoint.work/).
+The gumball machine gif that appears in Lesson 4 was sourced from [Giphy]( https://giphy.com/) and created by [Anchor Point](https://www.anchorpoint.work/).
+The otter gif that appears in Lesson 4 was sourced from [Giphy]( https://giphy.com/) and created by [@Justin](https://giphy.com/justin/).